MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/filtering-data.md

 ---
 title: Filtering data (previous version)
-description: In order to optimize data throughput, your sensor device must apply filter criteria to the data-update events so that they are only raised when needed.
+description: In order to optimize data throughput, your sensor device must apply filter criteria to the data-update events so that they're only raised when needed.
 keywords:
 - change sensitivity
 - sensor change sensitivity